Federal Acquisition Regulation: Parts 1 - 4: General

-Definitions

-FAR Part 2 defines words and terms used frequently in the FAR.

-Deviations

-FAR Subpart 1.4, Deviations from the FAR, provides the steps needed to document deviations from the mandatory FAR or agency FAR supplement.
-Deviation documentation is needed if there is a precise FAR clause or provision for the issue.
-The Department of Defense has published many class deviations to enable faster contract actions in war environments.

-FAR 12.401 allows contracts for commercial items to be tailored to a great extent, therefore deviating in many particulars from the mandatory clause language.
-See also FAR 12.211, Technical Data; FAR 12.212, Computer Software; FAR 12.213, Other Commercial Practices for additional authority to deviate or "tailor" FAR clauses and provisions in the context of commercial items/services.

-Improper business practices and personal conflicts of interest

 Part 3 addresses various improper business practices and personal conflicts of interest.
-Within this section, sub-part 3.6 generally prevents government contracts being knowingly awarded to a Government employee or to an organisation owned or substantially owned by one or more Government employees.
-Similar wording was previously included in the Federal Procurement Regulations prior to 1984, with several GAO decisions confirming that an agency does not violate this sub-part if neither the Contracting Officer not the selection officer has knowledge of such ownership or business connection.
+Within this section, subpart 3.6 generally prevents government contracts being knowingly awarded to a Government employee or to an organisation owned or substantially owned by one or more Government employees.
+Similar wording was previously included in the Federal Procurement Regulations prior to 1984, with several GAO decisions confirming that an agency does not violate this subpart if neither the Contracting Officer not the selection officer has knowledge of such ownership or business connection.

-Ratifications
+Ratification

 A ratification is the proper authorization by a contracting officer of an earlier procurement by a Government employee who was not authorized to do it.
 A ratification package has a legal memo that says an unauthorized commitment was made, that the commitment could properly have been done by contracting officers, and that funds were and are available for it.
 Other regulations and agency rules apply too, such as those from the Army discussed below.